AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 ***
 ## Mac

+- First, go to the latest release page: <u>[Latest Release (click here to go to Github)](https://github.com/tg-develop/voice-changer/releases/latest)</u>
+- On the release page, find the "Assets" section and download the file corresponding to your Mac's processor.

 ***

+### Download for Apple Silicon Mac

+- For Macs with an M1, M2, or newer Apple chip, download the file ending in `macos-arm64-cpu.tar.gz`.

-### Download Mac Silicon
+### Download for Intel Mac

-- The latest version as of December 7th 2024 is: <u>[arm-b2332 (click here to download)](https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-macos-arm64-cpu.tar.gz)</u>
+- For older Macs with an Intel processor, download the file ending in `macos-amd64-cpu.tar.gz`.

 ***
-### Download Mac Intel

-- The latest version as of December 7th 2024 is: <u>[macos-amd-b2332 (click here to download)](https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-macos-amd64-cpu.tar.gz)</u>

-***
 ### Opening on Mac

-- Double click the voice-changer-macos-arm64-cpu.tar.gz file.
-The realtime voice changer will unpack and the MMVCServerSIO folder will appear.
+- Double-click the downloaded `.tar.gz` file to unpack it.
+An `MMVCServerSIO` folder will appear.

-- Open the extracted MMVCServerSIO folder.

-- Double-click `MMVCServerSIO` to run the realtime voice changer.
+- Open the `MMVCServerSIO` folder and double-click the `MMVCServerSIO` application to run it.

 !!!
 Apple quarantine stops you from running the realtime voice changer You do not get a popup notification for this, so if it does not open or says "Pytorch is damaged", do the following: